 Some researchers say that as many as 50% of medical professionals and 85% of financial professionals have been affected by burnout.
-Others say that as few as 7% professionals have been serious impacted.
+Others say that as few as 7% professionals have been seriously impacted.
 While researchers may disagree on the numbers, they do agree that burnout is associated with many negative physical and psychological health outcomes such as depression, sleep disturbances, anxiety, and increased alcohol and drug use.

 Burnout is a psychological syndrome that is characterised by a negative emotional reaction to one’s job as a consequence of extended exposure to a stressful work environment.
-It produces feelings of inadequacy and alienation, which affects personal and professional relationships
+It produces feelings of inadequacy and alienation, which affects personal and professional relationships.

-Stressed people think that they will feel better if can get on top of the situation, whereas burnout is associated with the belief that one’s situation will never be rectified.
+Stressed people think that they will feel better if they can get on top of the situation, whereas burnout is associated with the belief that one’s situation will never be rectified.

 How to spot the signs of burnout?

 Burnt-out colleagues are not difficult to see.
 Once productive and engaged, the quality of their work will decrease; they will come in late to work; interactions with colleagues will become curt; and they will become prone to illness, thus absenting themselves from the office more frequently.